YubiKey-5 Guide

 cd ~/.ssh

-To configure a new system with the OpenPGP key, fetch your public key from the keyservers, plug in the YubiKey, and check the card status to connect that YubiKey to the matching public key.
+To configure a new computer with the OpenPGP key, connect the YubiKey, fetch the public key from the key servers, and check the card status to connect that YubiKey to the matching public key.

 gpg --recv-keys XXXXXXXXXXXXXXXX